 Professor Gillian Mead

 Professor Gillian Mead is Chair of Stroke and Elderly Care Medicine.
-In her research she aims to find out how to improve recovery and quality of life in people who survive a stroke.
+Her research aims to find out how to improve recovery and quality of life in stroke survivors.

 - 2000: Senior lecturer then Reader in Geriatric Medicine, and Honorary Consultant Geriatrician and Stroke Physician